 Directories: Sources/OmniWM/Core/Surface/, Sources/OmniWM/Core/Border/

 WorldView is a read-only @MainActor facade wrapping a single WMController.
-It exposes exactly the state SurfaceDerivation needs (renderable focus token, fullscreen flags, monitors, space topology, border config, per-window observed/pending frames) plus helpers that build tab-rail infos, bar surfaces, and native-fullscreen placeholders.
+It exposes exactly the state SurfaceDerivation needs (renderable focus token, scoped fullscreen-transition queries, monitors, space topology, border config, per-window observed/pending frames) plus helpers that build tab-rail infos, bar surfaces, and native-fullscreen descriptors.
 It holds no mutable state and is constructed fresh per reconcile pass.

 SurfaceDerivation.derive(world:) is a pure transform WorldView → DesiredSurfaceScene.
-The border-eligibility gate in deriveBorder is the load-bearing logic: border config enabled, target not an owned OmniWM surface, no pending native-fullscreen transition, not suppressed/fullscreen, workspace visible, valid frame.
+The border-eligibility gate in deriveBorder is the load-bearing logic: border config enabled, target not an owned OmniWM surface, no native-fullscreen transition for the target workspace, not suppressed/fullscreen, workspace visible, valid frame.
+Unrelated fullscreen records no longer suppress borders or focus recovery on other workspaces.

 Directory: Sources/OmniWM/Core/Animation/